pydata/xarray/doc/internals.rst

 ------------------------------------

-Adding a new backend for read support to Xarray does not require to integrate any code in Xarray; all you need to do is approaching the following steps:
+Adding a new backend for read support to Xarray does not require to integrate any code in Xarray; all you need to do is follow these steps:

 - Create a class that inherits from Xarray py:class:`~xarray.backend.commonBackendEntrypoint`
 - Implement the method ``open_dataset`` that returns an instance of :py:class:`~xarray.Dataset`